Top 10 Open Source CRM Systems

 That said, there are suppliers of open source CRM in all forms, scopes and business simulations.
 To help thin your search, widely reviewed the market and select those they believe are the 10 most important providers of open source CRM.
 By its nature, this is a rapidly evolving market so we can say that the top 10 could change in a short period.
 In this review we examine CRM software utility, business models, designers communities and history, and that has led us to form the list of providers of open source CRM have deserved the awards.

-Founded in 2004 by the trio of John Roberts, Clint Oram and Jacob Taylor, SugarCRM has become a standard deliverer for open source solutions for managing the customers relationship.
-At first, the primary sale of the company were the foundations of open source; the application is written in PHP and works with database MySQL and SQL Server from Microsoft.
-However, recently the company message has been refined to the point of becoming not only a competitor in the field of open source, but also in the broader software industry CRM business.
-The new improvements made to the user interface, the mobile support, knowledge base, self-service portal, updated analysis and control boxes, and various aspects of sales show how SugarCRM Enterprise Edition has focused on dramatically competition with aggressively patent applications, while leveraging open technology as a secret weapon that could tip the balance with buyer’s code.
+Founded in 2004 by the trio of John Roberts, Clint Oram and Jacob Taylor, SugarCRM has become a standard deliverer for open source solutions for managing the customer's relationship.
+At first, the primary sale of the company was the foundations of open source; the application is written in PHP and works with database MySQL and SQL Server from Microsoft.
+However, recently the company message has been refined to the point of becoming not only a competitor in the field of open source but also in the broader software industry CRM business.
+The new improvements made to the user interface, the mobile support, knowledge base, self-service portal, updated analysis and control boxes, and various aspects of sales show how SugarCRM Enterprise Edition has focused on dramatical competition with aggressively patent applications, while leveraging open technology as a secret weapon that could tip the balance with buyer’s code.

 The last effort of the leaders of open source leads to the idea of social, more specific media or social CRM.
 "Due to the fact that they are flexible and responsive, it becomes easier to integrate social media sources and quickly, says Martin Schneider, director of product marketing at SugarCRM.”Rather than having rigid and predefined connections, we give the possibility of incorporating data from social media and use them when you deem appropriate.”
-The ability to build connections to form the channels of social media can provide competitive advantage to those companies that recognize first of these channels, he says.
+The ability to build connections to form the channels of social media can provide the competitive advantage to those companies that recognize first of these channels, he says.